juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 It must be noted that this shift in _trust boundaries_ does not come for free.
 HSMs come with significant tradeoffs in terms of acquisition and operation cost as well as performance when compared to commodity hardware.
 Additionally, an HSM-based realm assumes that a combination of relatively opaque hardware and firmware is secure.
 Creating a secure HSM is no easy task, and any vulnerability in the HSM could be catastrophic for the realm.
 For all of these reasons, we strongly recommend using hardware realms in concert with other types of realms — including hardware realms from other vendors — with different _trust boundaries_.

 === Realm Communication
 Communication with a _Realm_ should always occur over a secure protocol that ensures the confidentiality and integrity of requests while limiting the possibility of replay attacks.
 This requirement can be satisfied by instantiating a TLS session between the client and the realm software, but realm infrastructure can make this configuration impractical.
-This is most notably a problem when using an external load balancer to terminate TLS and relay requests to a realm.
+This is most notably a problem when using an external load balancer outside of your _trust boundary_ to terminate TLS and relay requests to a realm.

 To satisfy the need for secure communications even in such scenarios, the _Juicebox Protocol_ allows for a _Realm_ and client to communicate directly over the _Noise Protocol_ @Perrin_2018 using the NK-handshake pattern.
 To do so, a realm may generate a 32-byte key pair and distribute the public key to its clients.
 The realm and client can then implement the Noise handshake allowing the client to establish a secure session directly with the realm software and encrypt each request with a new ephemeral key, regardless of additional hops a request may take to arrive at the _Realm_.